Working on Campus

-If you plan to work on campus, BJU will help you apply for a Social Security Number (SSN) after you’ve been in the United States for at least 30 days.
+If you plan to work on campus, BJU will help you apply for a Social Security Number (SSN).
 In order to qualify for a SSN, you must enter the United States in F-1 student status and have a job offer on campus.
-You will not be able to work until after you have presented your U.S. Social Security Card to the Office of Student Services.
+You will not be able to work until after you have presented your U.S. Social Security Card to HR Staffing Services.

-Students applying for a SSN should pick up a letter of employment and SSN application from the Office of Student Services once you arrive on campus.
+Students applying for a SSN should pick up a letter of employment and SSN application from HR Staffing Services once you arrive on campus.
 Transportation off campus to the local Social Security Administration office is available upon request.

-If you have any questions, email the Financial Aid Office.
+If you have any questions, email HR Staffing Services.